Historical Apoplexy · State Legislative Adaptations · Virginia

 THE NORTHERN VIRGINIA TO COALFIELD GRADIENT:

-(t) The Commonwealth of Virginia contains the most dramatic health
+of Virginia contains one of the most documented intrastate

-Dickenson County, Wise County, and Buchanan County in
+County, Wise County, and Buchanan County in southwestern

-overdose rates, and health outcomes comparable to the poorest
+rates, and health outcomes among the worst documented in the

-regions of the nation.
-The life expectancy gap between Fairfax
+Commonwealth.
+The life expectancy gap between Fairfax County

-County and the coalfield counties is measured in years, not
+and the coalfield counties is measured in years, not months

-months.
-Same Commonwealth, same General Assembly, same Governor.
+same General Assembly, same Governor.
+This is Marmot's

-This is Marmot's gradient measured within a single state, and the
+gradient measured within a single state, and the distance is

 THE OPIOID CATASTROPHE: